THE HOME OF WATCH CULTURE

 Seiko Presage Classic Series Movement

-The calibre 6R55 occupies the mid-range of Seiko’s catalogue, with better specifications than the budget 4R movements.
+The calibre 6R55 occupies the mid-range of Seiko’s catalogue, with better specifications than its budget 4R movements.
 For example, the power reserve is extended out to a full 72 hours for a weekend-proof experience, with the beat rate still at 3Hz.
 The accuracy ratings are quoted within -15/+25 seconds per day, but Seiko movements are also easy to adjust for better accuracy with a watchmaker.
 They have minimal decoration and a gold-coloured winding rotor which you can see through the display caseback.

 The verdict